prurph/obsidian-move-tabs/README.md

 This plugin adds commands to move the currently focused editor tab to the pane to its left, right, bottom, or top.
 If no such pane exists, nothing will happen.

+It's mostly for my own use so install at your own risk.
+PRs or suggestions welcome!

+## Installation

+1. Clone this repo into your `<vault>/.obsidian/plugins` directory
+2. Enable the plugin: `preferences → Community plugins → toggle slider for "Move Tabs"`
+3. (Optional) bind hotkeys to the commands.

 ## Known issues

 - The command palette always displays all four options, even if there is no pane in a given direction